klode88/aws-serverless-event-driven-orders-api-/README.md

 Immediately returns “Order accepted” to the customer

-4️⃣ SQS stores the message
+4️⃣ SQS stores the message,Buffers traffic spikes

-Buffers traffic spikes

 Decouples frontend from backend